By Justin Pritchard, CFP®

 The median hourly fee for a fee-only advisor is $193, or $2,250 for a one-time plan.
 But advisors use a variety of fee structures, including billing asset management fees to accounts, typically at 1% for the first $1 million under management.
 Other approaches like retainers or fees based on net worth and income are increasingly popular.
 Advisors might receive automatic monthly payments from your bank account, or they might review your financials with you every few years to determine if a fee adjustment is warranted.

 All that said, fees are all over the board.
 Some advisors charge flat fees in excess of $10,000 to complete projects or build a financial plan, although they typically have specialized expertise.
+Advisors might set pricing based on complexity, so your financial circumstances and the types of analysis you receive will determine your ultimate cost of working with an advisor.

 Where to Find a Fee-Only Financial Planner